| |

 Tracing C Colored Dyed Salt Writing Tracing Sensory Trays Montessori lIteracy

-Tracing C Colored Dyed Salt Writing Tracing Sensory Trays Montessori literacy
+Tracing “c” Colored Dyed Salt Writing Tracing Sensory Trays Montessori literacy

 The Montessori language curriculum is like no other!
-You can start as early as 18 months while exploring spoken language and enriching vocabulary with I SPY and other sound games.
+You can start as early as 18 months while exploring spoken language and enriching vocabulary with ‘I SPY’ and other sound games.

-Children that follow the Montessori language curriculum can learn to blend and read as early as three and a half years.
+A child then gradually progressed towards phonemic awareness practice, letter hunts, tactile letter formation tracing, etc. Children who follow the Montessori language curriculum can learn to blend and read as early as three and a half years.
 This pedagogy is brilliant, and it works!

 What Do Children Use To Trace With?